 NI-based dog owners will continue to require an EU pet passport to travel to EU countries with their dog.
 Pet passports issued to NI residents prior to 1 January 2021 will need to be taken to a veterinarian to be updated.
 While no health preparations or paperwork will be required to enter GB from NI a pet passport will now also be required to re-enter NI following a trip to GB, as well as ensuring their dog has met the tapeworm treatment requirements.
 Upon return from GB to NI, dog owners will need to enter via a designated Travellers’ Point of Entry.

 The Kennel Club’s actions

 We are deeply concerned about the impact that such requirements will have on pet owners and have already heard from many who are extremely concerned about both the financial burden and the inconvenience of complying with these rules.
-As such, we have been in contact with the Government to raise our concerns and seek clarification regarding the new rules.
+We have repeatedly raised our concerns with ministers and government officials and have sought clarification regarding the new rules.

-We have also engaged with members of parliament and Northern Irish officials to highlight the significant difference between the current and previous rules and to outline the impact that this will have on pet owners and breeders.
+We have engaged with Members of Parliament, Northern Irish officials and members of the Environment, Food and Rural Affairs Select Committee to outline the impact that this will have on dog owners, exhibitors and breeders.